Phillip Wilcher: Family and personal life

-Phillip Leslie Wilcher was born to Naomi Joy Thompson (8 April 1929 – 21 June 2005) and Leslie James Wilcher (born 16 January 1923), a World War II veteran.
+Phillip Leslie Wilcher was born to Naomi Joy Thompson (8 April 1929 – 21 June 2005) and Leslie James Wilcher (16 January 1923 – 20 August 2022), a World War II veteran.
 Wilcher grew up in Camperdown.
 As of 2004, he resided in Concord and owns no cell phone, watch, or car: "My entire life since I was a boy was writing music and that has overshadowed everything.
 I would be happy living in an oversized cardboard box with a piano and a blank sheet of manuscript paper".

 Career

 Early years

 Wilcher started piano lessons at the age of eight; his first teachers were Gladys Woodward and Jean Teasel.
 His interest in composing music began at an early age, before his teens.
 At the age of 14, Wilcher published his first piano composition, "Daybreak", with the Sydney-based music company, J. Albert & Son, making him the then-youngest published composer in Australia.
 The track was later recorded in 2006 by John Martin on his CD, Ancient Rivers.

-It was around that time Richard Gill awarded Wilcher a prize in the City of Sydney Eisteddfod for a work titled ‘Autumn Mists.’
-Wilcher had entered it along with four other pieces, a Barcarolle, a Rhapsody, an Etude (which Gill praised as a “noble effort” that “rivaled Chopin’s Etude Opus 10 No. 4 in its ideas and difficulty”) and a smaller study he likened to the Opus 110 by Brahms, in both style and difficulty.
-In his autobiography 'Thinking Allowed' Wilcher recalls: "He was very kind to me, and encouraged me to continue on, suggesting – even foretelling – that mine was a name worth remembering."
+It was around that time Richard Gill awarded Wilcher a prize in the City of Sydney Eisteddfod for a work titled 'Autumn Mists'.
+Wilcher had entered it along with four other pieces, a Barcarolle, a Rhapsody, an Etude (which Gill praised as a "noble effort" that "rivaled Chopin's Etude Opus 10 No. 4 in its ideas and difficulty") and a smaller study he likened to the Opus 110 by Brahms, in both style and difficulty.
+In his autobiography 'Thinking Allowed' Wilcher recalls: "He was very kind to me, and encouraged me to continue on, suggesting – even foretelling – that mine was a name worth remembering".